MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 4) What is the rate of late payments by condition? - Improves financial forecasting and collection strategy
 <img width="856" height="614" alt="Section 1 Q4" src="https://github.com/user-attachments/assets/4874b873-0f50-413e-ac59-bcc657cb061a" />

+- Insights Gained:
-- Insights Gained: Conditions tied to intensive/ongoing care show the highest late payment rates: Cancer(49%, - 12,117 late), Kidney Failure(47%, - 8,259 late), Stroke(46% - 8,094 late).
+     - Conditions tied to intensive/ongoing care show the highest late payment rates: Cancer(49%, - 12,117 late), Kidney Failure(47%, - 8,259 late), Stroke(46% - 8,094 late).
 Cancer is the condition that sees the most visits and the most late payments.
 On the other end of the spectrum, heart disease is notible at 44% late but significantly fewer visits, flagging a small, high-risk cohort.
-- How to Use This Information: Forcasting and Collections.
+- How to Use This Information: Forcasting and Collections
      - Forcast delayed cashflow by condition.
      - Tighten pre-authorization and financial counseling to confirm guaranteed payment for conditions like cancer or kidney failure where treatment is expensive and late payments are common.
      - Tailor reminders and installment options early.